 Restaurants and grocery stores are not readily available everywhere in Iceland, so you need to plan your meals a day or two ahead.

-Here are some tips when planning your meals in Iceland:
+Here are some tips when planning your meals while traveling Iceland in a campervan:

 - Tip #1: The popular Iceland grocery store options are: